We are group of new generation to calling

 • Communicate with Amor À Vida to find groups of students or schools where we can provide tutoring.

-• Reach out to international schools in Mozambique (in particular, Maputo) about tutoring opportunities; prioritise bilingual English-Portuguese speakers.
+• Reach out to international schools in Mozambique (in particular, Maputo) about tutoring opportunities; prioritize bilingual English-Portuguese speakers.

 • Create academic content suited to the needs of the students/abilities of the tutors — keep in mind the low visibility of albino children when presenting texts and images.